Shibe53/cybersec_tool/README.md

 ## DNS Spoofing (WIP)

 For the DNS spoofer to work, the attacker machine needs to be a MITM.
+Currently, the DNS Server IP is hardcoded, but it should be learned instead.

 ### How to run